armory/docs/content/en/continuous-deployment/installation/armory-operator/install-spinnaker.md

 In the following example, replace `<release-version>` with a specific release version or `latest`.

-Execute the following to deploy the Spinnaker Operator:
+Execute the following to deploy the Spinnaker Operator in cluster mode:

 ```bash
 mkdir -p spinnaker-operator && cd spinnaker-operator